qazwsx92284/aws-ccp-note/ccp_note.md

 ## SSM Session Manager
 - allow you to start a secure shell on your EC2 and on-premises servers
-- No SSH access, bastion hosts, oor SSH keys needed
+- No SSH access, bastion hosts, or SSH keys needed
 - No port 22 needed(better security)
 - send session log data to S3 or CloudWatch Logs